Home » Recipes » Main Dish Recipes » Soups and Stews » Southern Oyster Stew

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Fresh oysters: They’re the star of this recipe for old fashioned oyster stew.
+• Fresh oysters — They’re the star of this recipe for old fashioned oyster stew.
 Opt for the freshest oysters you can find, ideally freshly shucked by your fishmonger or by yourself at home.

-• Butter: It creates the rich, smooth texture of the stew.
+• Butter — It creates the rich, smooth texture of the stew.
 Use either salted or unsalted butter.

-• Worcestershire and Tabasco sauce: Add a subtle richness and a lightly spicy flavor to the stew.
+• Worcestershire and Tabasco sauce — Add a subtle richness and a lightly spicy flavor to the stew.

-• Whole milk, heavy cream, or half and half: Choose any of these to create the creamy base.
+• Whole milk, heavy cream, or half and half — Choose any of these to create the creamy base.
 I typically use half and half (I find whole milk a little weak and heavy cream a little too over the top.)

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Oyster Stew
+How to Make Oyster Stew

 👉 PRO TIP: Be sure to include the liquid the oysters are packed in (also known as oyster liquor).
 Or, if you’re shucking your own fresh, be sure to catch the liquid that’s inside the shells as you open the oysters.

-2. In another saucepan, scald the milk, heavy cream, or half-and-half.
-When the edges of the oysters have curled, add the scalded milk to the oyster mixture and stir well.
+2. When the edges of the oysters have curled, add the scalded milk to the oyster mixture and stir well.
+Taste and add salt only if you think it’s needed.

 👉 How to Scald Milk

 If you’re wondering what’s meant by “scald” by the milk, it’s really simple.
 Place the milk, heavy cream, or half and half in a small saucepan over medium-high heat.
-Stir frequently until you see bubbles begin to form around the edges of the milk and it starts to steam.
+Stir frequently until you see bubbles begin to form around the edges of the milk, and it starts to steam.
 Technically, milk is scalded when it reaches 170 degrees if you want to be precise and use a thermometer but that’s not necessary.

-⚠️ Troubleshooting Tips
+Troubleshooting Tips

-🔀 Recipe Variations
+Recipe Variations

 • Vegetarians can replace oysters with mushrooms for a unique take on this old fashioned oyster stew.

-🍽️ How to Serve
+How to Serve

 Serve hot from the stove in shallow bowls.
 Pair it with oyster crackers or saltine crackers for a classic experience.
 A side of warm, buttered honey wheat bread also makes an excellent companion.

-🍚 How to Store
+How to Store

-❓ Questions About Southern Oyster Stew
+Questions About Southern Oyster Stew

 Why did my oyster stew curdle?